gregoryloden/run/README.txt

 - Variables created with create commands are global, and will not disappear.
 - Jump and call commands can access labels outside of the for loop, but you should make sure you return to where it was called.
 Each end command is paired to a specific for command.
-If you have nested for loops and the pointer reaches the wrong end command because of jumping, the loops will function incorrectly.
+If you have nested for loops and the pointer reaches the wrong end command because of jumping, the loops may function incorrectly.

  Here is an example of a for loop:

 	for	x	100	200	10